Cooperation-org/LinkedClaims/VISION.md

 LinkedClaims: a minimal standard where claims are addressable, signed, and can reference each other—creating a traversable graph of evidence and attestation.

+Not everyone has a [DID](https://www.w3.org/TR/did-1.1/).
+The system accommodates this: a server can sign claims on behalf of users, pointing to unsigned web2 URLs (optionally with content hash) as source.
+Users or agents with DIDs can authenticate and sign directly.

 ## Core Principle
 ```
 Subject → Claim → Object (with Source)